SagnikDe2024/MachineVisionExperiments/README.md

 ## Deep face and emotion

-This does not use any training, however this is about using existing trained ML model to determine the bounding boxes of people's faces in pictures and then determine their emotion.
+This does not use any training, however, this is about using existing trained ML model to determine the bounding boxes of people's faces in pictures and then determine their emotion.
 For finding the bounding boxes yolo-v8 is used.
 For acquiring the emotional state of the face, DeepFace is being used.